 - The selling shareholder must purchase QRP with the proceeds from the sale of his or her employer stock to the ESOP within a period which begins three (3) months prior to the date of sale and ending twelve (12) months after the date of sale.

 For purposes of Code Section 1042, QRP is defined as any security issued by a domestic operating company which: (i) is not a member of the controlled group of the company in which the employer stock was issued; and (ii) did not have passive investment income in the preceding taxable year in excess of twenty-five percent (25%) of its gross receipts.
-For purposes of this requirement, operating company means a corporation in which more than fifty percent (50%) of its assets are used in the active conduct of a trade or business.
+For purposes of this requirement, the operating company means a corporation in which more than fifty percent (50%) of its assets are used in the active conduct of a trade or business.